WillNilges/pano/notes.md

 ---

 Maybe I should focus on the panorama upload to MinIO first, then we can worry about dropbox when we have wifi

+---

+Dustin wants a database.
+I think that's the best way to go as well.
+Just shove everything in an S3 bucket, encode date and install information in the path, fine, but rely wholly on the database for everything else.